ImmoweltGroup/create-any-cli/docs/templates/CreatingTemplates.md

   }
 };
 ```
-_It is always a good idea to study [all options that are available](/docs/templates/Configuration.md) to max out the full potential of the CLI and it's API._

 Let's finalize everything by creating a `index.js` file that will be picked up by the `create` CLI during the template process.